Ebad-urRehman/QurSci-Onto/readme.md

 ### ❓ Questions Answers for Clarity

-Q: Why only 36 out of 194 verses have scientific topic mappings?
-A: Our annotation follows a phased approach: all 194 verses are linked to Tafsir, 36 are mapped to specific scientific topics, and 24 have granular node-level annotations.
-This reflects the progressive depth of annotation.

-Q: Can I get the full Tafsir texts?
-A: No, due to copyright restrictions.
-We provide precise page citations for verification in the original published volumes.

 Q: How were the scientific nodes validated?
 A: Through a two-stage process: (1) extraction from Tafsir using LLMs with strict provenance tracking, (2) validation by domain experts from Islamic studies faculties.